nolauren/teaching/yale_introdhgradcourse.md

 Reading and discussion:

--   Adriane de Souza e Silva, Mobile Narratives: Reading and Writing Urban Space with Location-Based Technologies,â in Hayles, N.
+-   Adriane de Souza e Silva, Mobile Narratives: Reading and Writing Urban Space with Location-Based Technologies, in Hayles, N.
     Katherine and Pressman, Jessica, Comparative Textual Media:
     Transforming the Humanities in the Postprint Era, 33- 52.
 -   Crampton, Jeremy.
 Mapping: A Critical Introduction to Cartography